AlexPoltak/vrs_cvicenie_3/README.md

 - At first, frame is transformed from lidar to IMU.
 * Then this transformed frame is transformed from IMU to what the imu is attached to(drone, car, pedestrian).
-+ Finally the frame is transform into global coordinates
++ Finally the frame is transformed into global coordinates

 ```js
     BaseFrame *transformFrame(BaseFrame &frame,Eigen::Affine3f lidarToImuRot, int frameID=0,int colormode=0);